lf-energy/tac/process/lifecycle.md

 ### Acceptance Criteria

-Projects may be granted Emeritus status via a 2/3 vote from the TAC and with approval from project ownership.
-In cases w t is a lack of project ownership, only a 2/3 vote from the TAC is required.
+Projects may be granted Emeritus status by a 2/3 vote of the TAC, with approval from project ownership.
+In cases where there is a lack of project ownership or the project is unresponsive or unwilling to do its annual review, only a 2/3 vote from the TAC is required.

 ### Benefits

 Emeritus stage projects will have a long-term home for the project assets and code.
-Each Emeritus project will have a sponsor from the TAC to monitor any security or trademark concerns raised, and at the TAC’s discretion may address them. {{ site.foundation_name }} will remove the promotion of Emeritus projects from its website and other promotional materials.
+Each Emeritus project will have a sponsor from the TAC to monitor any security or trademark concerns raised, and at the TAC’s discretion, may address them. {{ site.foundation_name }} will remove the promotion of Emeritus projects from its website and other promotional materials.